Alfresco/docs-alfresco/search-services/1.3/config/index.md

 The topic describes the properties for configuring the Solr 6 search service.
 > **Note:** This feature is only available when you are using Alfresco Content Services Enterprise.

 1. Open the Admin Console.
-For more information, see [Launching the Admin Console LINK LINK](https://docs.alfresco.com/6.1/tasks/adminconsole-open.html).
+For more information, see [Launch Admin Console]({% link content-services/6.1/admin/admin-console/#launch-admin-console.

 2. In the Repository Services section, click **Search Service** to see the Search Service page.